 She is passionate about coming together as a collective unit for the planet, in order to restore Earth back to its natural state of balance and unity.
 In her spare time, Irma enjoys hikes with her dog Myla, riding her bike, and paddleboarding during Cleveland’s summers.

 Melissa is an avid writer, scuba diver, backpacker and all-around outdoor enthusiast.
 She graduated from the University of Florida with degrees in journalism and sustainability studies.
-Before joining EcoWatch, Melissa worked as the managing editor of Scuba Diving magazine and the communications manager of The Ocean Agency, a non-profit that’s featured in the Emmy award-winning documentary Chasing Coral.
+Before joining EcoWatch, Melissa worked as the managing editor of Scuba Diving magazine and the communications manager of The Ocean Agency, a nonprofit that’s featured in the Emmy award-winning documentary Chasing Coral.

 Along with writing about the environment, Melissa volunteers with the Our World-Underwater Scholarship Society, Florida Trail Association and the Turtle Survival Alliance, through which she holds a state permit to conduct freshwater turtle research in Florida’s springs.
-Melissa is also a founding member of the Fridays For Future chapter in Orlando, Florida.
+Melissa was also a founding member of the Fridays For Future chapter in Orlando, Florida.